 Visit the nearest CAMs/Karvy office personally, whenever you are in India next.
 Submit the documentation.

 Once KYC is completed you can start making investments into domestic Mutual Funds as an NRI investor.
 Such investments can be made either by self or by providing the Power of Attorney (PoA) to someone else.

 How NRI Can Start Mutual Fund Investments

-NRIs need to invest in the local currency, that is, the rupee.
+NRIs need to invest in the local currency, that is, the Indian Rupee.
 Mutual Funds Companies in India are not allowed to accept any investments in foreign currency.

 For investing in Indian Mutual Funds, therefore, an NRI needs to open any of these 3 bank accounts -with an Indian bank.
 The NRE (Non-Resident External Rupee) account, the NRO (Non-Resident Ordinary Rupee) account or FCNR (Foreign Currency Non-Resident) account.

 An NRE account is a Rupee Account.
 From this, money can be sent back to the country of your residence.
 This account can be opened with money from abroad or local funds.

 It can be in the form of Savings, Current, Recurring or Fixed Deposits.
 You need to deposit your foreign currency in this account.
 Indian Rupees are not to be deposited into this account.